scrubbbbs/cbird/doc/cbird-devel.md

-Release Blockers (v0.7)
+Release Blockers (v0.8)
 =========================

+- check if metadatacchangetime works or not before relying on it
+- index is spawning more parallel jobs than it should
+- "invalid key size" with odt too large  > 100?  (-sort-similar)
+- can we avoid "memory allocation failed" error from qimagereader?

 Wish List
 =========================

 ### Command Line
-- "-use" special notation to find root index in the parent (tree)
+- ~"-use" special notation to find root index in the parent (tree)~ added in v0.7
 - symbolic names for all enumerations (e.g. "v" == video)
-- disable/reduce logging (-verbose, -quiet etc)
+- ~disable/reduce logging (-verbose, -quiet etc)~ improved in v0.7.2
 - typecheck param values
 - presets for multiple parameters
 - move/link files rather than delete/rename
 - prune groups, keeping/ignoring needle
 - rename folders based on filenames
-- copy or sync exif data with matching images
+- copy or sync exif data with matching images (on delete/replace)
 - nuke-dups-in: show how many would not be deleted
 - group-by breaks the sort/sort doesn't work on group-by?
 - -with type <x>, recognize enumerations as in params
 - sort result groups too
 - option to pre-compute no-reference quality score for each image, might be reasonable for automatic deletions
-- frame grab any non-indexed video in similar-to
+- ~frame grab any non-indexed video in similar-to~ added in v0.7.?
+- sort by path should sort files before files in subfolders

 ### Indexing
 - file/directory name filters for inclusion/exclusion